MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-progress-windows-message-error-and-confirm-methods.md

 You can also use the StrMenu method to create pages that present options to the user.
 It is much faster to use this method than to design a page which only presents a limited set of options to the user.
 For more information about the StrMenu method, see [StrMenu Method](methods-auto/dialog/dialog-StrMenu-Method.md).

-## Best practices for user Messages
+## Best practices for user messages

- We recommend the following guidelines for writing Messages for end users:
+We recommend the following guidelines for writing messages for end users:

-- Write Messages correctly according to the grammatical rules for your language.
+- Write messages correctly according to the grammatical rules for your language.

-- When you write a Message that is similar to one in the .etx file, phrase it to be as similar to the .etx Message as possible.
-This will make Messages consistent throughout the system.

-- Do not use backslashes to indicate line breaks in a Message.
+- Do not use backslashes to indicate line breaks in a message.
 Line formatting is completed automatically.
 The only exception is in the [Open Method \(Dialog\)](methods-auto/dialog/dialog-Open-Method.md).
-You must use backslashes for the Message to be aligned correctly.
+You must use backslashes for the message to be aligned correctly.

 - Use the [FieldCaption Method \(Record\)](methods-auto/record/record-FieldCaption-Method.md) and [TableCaption Method \(Record\)](methods-auto/record/record-TableCaption-Method.md) whenever possible to return names of fields and tables as strings so that the user can always recognize a term that indicates a field or table name.
 The only exception to this is in [Open Method \(Dialog\)](methods-auto/dialog/dialog-Open-Method.md).
 In this method, you can use the field name directly.
 Otherwise, it can be difficult to align correctly.
 If you refer to a field name without using the FieldCaption method, then type the field name without any single or double quotation marks.

-- Try to write all Messages on only one line.
+- Try to write all messages on only one line.
 If you want to use more than one line, then start each new line after a period instead of in the middle of a sentence.

 - Do not enter the text directly in the AL code.
-Instead, enter it as a text constant so that the Message can be translated.
+Instead, enter it as a label so that the message can be translated.

 ## Creating a window to indicate progress
 If you have an application that performs some processing that can take a long time to complete, then you should consider displaying a window that informs the user of the progress that is being made.
 It is always a good idea to inform the user that processes are still running.